ladisk/pyuff/README.rst

 Read from and write of data-set types **151, 15, 55, 58, 58b, 82, 164** is supported.

+Note: this project is developed and tested for Python 3, only.

 |travis|

 |binder| to test the *pyuff Showcase.ipynb* online.